-We have three wholly owned subsidiaries, located in Sweden, the United States and Norway.
-The Norwegian subsidiary is Pharmalink Oncology AS, the U.S. subsidiary is Calliditas Therapeutics Inc. and the Swedish subsidiary is Nefecon AB.
+We have two wholly owned subsidiaries, located in Sweden and the United States.
+The U.S. subsidiary is Calliditas Therapeutics Inc. and the Swedish subsidiary is Nefecon AB.
+We have one additional subsidiary, Genkyotex S.A., located in France.

 Our registered office is located at Kungsbron 1, C8, SE-111 22, Stockholm, Sweden, and our telephone number is +46 (0) 8 411 3005.
 Our website address is www.calliditas.com.
 We have included our website address in this prospectus solely as an inactive textual reference.
 The information contained on or accessible through our website is not incorporated by reference into this prospectus.